-- (12) The number of shares of Common stock indicated includes (i) 9,617 shares directly owned; (ii) 1,275 shares owned pursuant to the Profit Sharing Plan; (iii) 34,600 shares issued pursuant to Restricted Stock Agreements; and (iii) 32,500 shares issuable upon exercise of presently exercisable options granted pursuant to the 1991 Plan. - (13) The number of shares of Common stock indicated includes (i) 1,248 shares owned by a trust; (ii) 3,375 shares issuable upon exercise of presently exercisable options granted pursuant to the 1991 Plan and held by a trust; and (iii) 56,750 shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan and held by a trust.
-The number of shares of Class B common stock indicates shares owned by a trust. - (14) The number of shares of Common stock indicated includes (i) 867 shares directly owned; (ii) 69 shares owned pursuant to the Profit Sharing Plan; (iii) 39,600 shares issued pursuant to Restricted Stock Agreements; (iv) 9,500 shares issuable upon exercise of presently exercisable options granted pursuant to the 1991 Plan; and (v) 6,000 shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (15) The number of shares of Common stock indicated includes (i) 25,313 shares directly owned; and (ii) 30,000 shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (16) The number of shares of Common stock indicated includes (i) 15,000 shares owned by trusts; and (ii) 13,333 shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (17) The number of shares of Common stock indicates shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (18) The number of shares of Common stock indicates shares directly owned by Mr. Weiser. - (19) The number of shares of Common stock indicates shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (20) The number of shares of Common stock indicates shares directly owned by Mr. Joseph. - (21) The number of shares of Common stock indicates shares directly owned by Ms. Dickins. - (22) Includes shares beneficially owned by directors and Named Executive Officers, as described in footnotes (8)-(21).
+- (12) The number of shares of common stock indicated includes (i) 25,313 shares issuable upon exercise of presently exercisable options granted pursuant to the 1991 Plan; and (ii) 30,000 shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (13) The number of shares of common stock indicates shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (14) The number of shares of common stock indicated includes (i) 17,333 shares directly owned; and (ii) 6,667 shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (15) The number of shares of common stock indicates shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (16) The number of shares of common stock indicates shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (17) The number of shares of common stock includes (i) 6,025 shares directly owned; (ii) 575 shares owned by Mr. Dickinson's spouse; and (iii) 6,667 shares issuable upon exercise of presently exercisable options granted pursuant to the 2001 Plan. - (18) Includes shares beneficially owned by directors and executive officers, as described in footnotes (6)-(17).